How to Pickle Lamb or Goat Tongue

 Since the meat is heavily cured and de-natured by the pickling process, the pickled tongues can easily be frozen whole for storage, then thawed, peeled and eaten without their texture suffering from freezing.
 If you pickle the tongues and keep the in the refrigerator, after the 5 day aging process eat the tongues within a week or two, and always make sure they’re kept underneath the pickling liquid.

 This recipe is by chef Alan Bergo.
 A chef from Minnesota, Alan is a 15 year veteran of the culinary industry, former executive chef of Acclaimed Lucia’s Restaurant, and the Salt Cellar.
 Founder of the website Forager Chef, he’s best known as a respected authority on Midwestern foraging.
 Learn more about Alan and his hunt for mushrooms, wild and obscure foods at Forager Chef.

-1.5 lb goat tongues roughly 5-6 tongues depending on size
+- 1.5 lb Lamb or goat tongues roughly 5-6 tongues depending on size

 Aromatics (can be adjusted to what you prefer)

 - 1 sprig of rosemary